Minot's Ledge Light: Historical information

 Minot's Ledge Lighthouse was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1977.
 The light was added to the National Register of Historic Places in 1987 as Minot's Ledge Light.

 It was put up for sale under the National Historic Lighthouse Preservation Act in 2009.

 Nomenclature and location

 Officially, it is Minots Ledge Light, but the National Register listing calls it Minot's Ledge Light.

 There is a replica of the top section of the lighthouse, located on the shores of Cohasset Harbor.
 The replica can be viewed just outside the Cohasset Sailing Club.
 The replica on shore is not a replica, but instead is made from the stone and steel remnants of the original upper portion of the lighthouse including the lamp chamber, which was wholly rebuilt in the late twentieth century, the copper dome is in fact a replica..
 It is located about one mile off of the coast of Scituate Neck.

+In popular culture

+An image of Minot's Ledge Light has featured prominently on the label of Cohasset Punch, a brand of liqueur popular in Chicago, from 1899 until its discontinuation in the late-1980s.
+The brand was revived in 2024 and features a new illustration of Minot's Ledge Light.